 Skill Benchmarks Overview Dashboard

-The Skill Benchmarks Overview dashboard shows a visual summary of your organization's proficiency of skills that have been measured by a completed skill benchmark.
-You can answer questions such as:
+The Skill Benchmarks Overview dashboard shows a visual summary of your organization's proficiency of skills that have been measured by completing a skill benchmark.
+This dashboard allows you to see how proficient your learners are on a variety of skills, and how their skills have improved with additional learning.

-- How many learners are engaged in learning skills through benchmarks?
+- Check how many learners are engaged in learning skills through benchmarks.

 To access this dashboard: